day8/re-frame/README.md

 (dispose ratom3)
 ```

-So `reaction` wraps a computation (acts like a function), and it returns a `ratom` which will then be `reset!` whenever its "inputs" change.

-The "inputs" are any ratoms which are dereferenced within the computation.
-So, it "watches" (observes) an ratom which is dereferenced in the body of the computation, and if any of those ratoms change, it reruns the computation.
+So, `reaction` wraps a computation, and returns a `ratom`.
+Whenever the "inputs" to the computation change, the computation is rerun and the returned ratom is `reset!` with the new value.
+The "inputs" to the computation are any ratoms which are dereferenced duration execution of the computation.

+While the mechanics are different, this is similar in intent to `lift' in [Elm].

+So, in FRP terms, a `reaction` will produce a "stream" of values, accessible via the ratom it returns.

+I'm going to repeat that, because it is important.
+A `reaction` wraps a computaion and returns a `ratom`.
+Any `ratom` can produce a stream of changes (they are observable).
+The is effectively a "stream"

-Using the combination of these two building blocks you can create reactive functions
+So, ratom and reaction are the building blocks which can be combined to create reactive functions
 similar to `lift` in [Elm] or `defc=` in [hoplon].
 This enables [FRP].

+The way that reagent harnesses these two building blocks is delightfully easy.

 ### The Components

-Extending the diagram a bit, we introduce the beginnings of one way data flow:
+Extending the diagram a bit, we introduce the beginnings of one way (reactive) data flow:
 ```
 db-app -->  components --> hiccup
 ```